clkeiser/Project-1-Cybersecurity/README.md

 - Which file is the playbook?
 Where do you copy it?

    The playbook is [filebeat-config](https://github.com/clkeiser/Project-1-Cybersecurity/blob/main/Ansible/filebeat-config.yml)

-   'You copy the file from /etc/ansible/files/filebeat-config.yml'
+   `You copy the file from /etc/ansible/files/filebeat-config.yml`

 - Which file do you update to make Ansible run the playbook on a specific machine?